Dillonb/n64/README.md

 ## CPU
 An interpreter and a basic dynamic recompiler are available, able to be switched at launch time with a command line flag.

-The dynamic recompiler currently only supports the System-V calling convention.
+The dynamic recompiler currently only supports x86_64.

 ## RSP
 Reasonably complete, enough for most games to run.